yalelibrary/bulk-fcrepo-import/README.md

 ### Deployment

-The application uses an embedded Tomcat and relational database.
+The application comes with an embedded Tomcat and an in-memory relational database.
 The generated .war file should ideally be placed in a regular servlet container, however.
-Similarly MySQL should be used as the data store.
+Similarly MySQL should be used as the data store for Hibernate.

 ### Limitations